jrasmusson/ios-professional-course/Bankey/2-Onboarding/README.md

 There are lots of ways we could solve this problem (`NotificationCenter`, `ResponderChain`, `Closures`).
 But the simplest, and most elegant and in my opinion `UIKit` consist way is to communicate back via the `protocol-delegate` pattern.

 Let's quickly review this pattern.
 See how it works.
 And then apply it to our login screen and onboarding process.
+See you in the next section!

 ## New section called Protocol-Delegate